Editor – To see a detailed breakdown of what features are included in NGINX Open Source vs. NGINX Plus, please see this feature comparison.

-With today’s release of open source NGINX version 1.7.1, it seemed a great moment to explain the differences between our open source (F/OSS) and commercial products.
+With today’s release of NGINX Open Source version 1.7.1, it seemed a great moment to explain the differences between our open source (F/OSS) and commercial products.

 We’re determined to continue to grow the market share of NGINX by building the best possible web server platform.
-The direction of NGINX is very much driven by our end users; SPDY/3.1 is a good illustration of this, as is the inclusion of syslog capabilities in today’s release of 1.7.1.
+The direction of NGINX is very much driven by our end users; SPDY/3.1 is a good illustration of this, as is the inclusion of syslog capabilities in today’s release of NGINX Open Source 1.7.1.
 We regularly include community contributions to NGINX, though it often takes some time as we’re extremely careful to maintain the reliability and consistency of the core code.

 The first reason a commercial product exists is because many of our users want support.
 They value the security of knowing an NGINX expert is just an email away, willing and able to assist them.
 They also value the managed release process that comes with NGINX Plus.
 They might not want to build and test an NGINX binary themselves, and we’re not confident supporting a binary that someone else has built; therefore, customers who purchase a support subscription receive NGINX Plus.

 To increase the value of the commercial product, we add in features that make it easier to manage and monitor.
-A good example is the live activity monitoring data that NGINX Plus generates; another is the on‑the‑fly reconfiguration of load‑balanced groups of upstream servers.
-These features are particularly interesting to customers who want an easy‑to‑use solution without compiling in third‑party modules or building supporting tools.
+A good example is the live activity monitoring data that NGINX Plus generates; another is the dynmaic reconfiguration of load‑balanced groups of upstream servers.
+These features are particularly interesting to customers who want an easy-to-use solution without compiling in third‑party modules or building supporting tools.
 There’s no attempt to limit the open source version, and many of the features we add to NGINX Plus already have third‑party implementations that our open source users can use.

 We’re building out the application delivery capabilities of NGINX Plus.
 The session persistence and health monitoring capabilities we added are good examples of this.
 NGINX Plus is incorporating features that you wouldn’t expect to see in a web server – things that move it into the domain of load balancers or application delivery controllers.